Case Studies | By Claude Emond | Read time minutes

 Charles has been using assessments of these leadership competencies to measure leaders' and teams' profiles and behaviours along the two continuums.
 He has also designed programmes to get teams in NASA and elsewhere to improve their profiles, behaviours and, subsequently, performance in delivering outstanding projects.

 I wrote above that Charles Pellerin was very generous in the material he shares in his fabulous book.
-He is also very generous on his website, How NASA Builds Teams.
-If you go there and register, you'll get access to some of his presentation PowerPoints.
-You will also be able to make a free assessment of your individual leadership style as well as a free assessment of your team profile.
-And, if ever Charles gets to your town for a workshop, just go have a journey into project leadership with him.
+If you ever get Charles to your town for a workshop, just go have a journey into project leadership with him.
 This man, innately a 'blue' Logical-Sensing guy, has succeeded his transformation into a gratifying, very including man, who will lead you to a better self and coach you to awaken the great project leader you were born to be.

 Claude Emond is one of the founders and president of Qualiscope Enterprises, a project management consulting, coaching and training firm based in Montreal, Canada.
 He has degrees in chemical engineering from Canada's Royal Military College (BEng) and Montreal McGill University (MEng), a MBA from Ottawa University, workshop leadership training from Le Centre Quebecois de la PNL, and is a certified PMP.
 He has over 25 years experience managing major public and private projects.
 He teaches project risk management in the Schulich School of Business Master certificate in project management and the PMP certification revision class for PMI, Montreal He is one of the authors of the current PMI Standards for Portfolio Management.
 Claude can be reached at email@example.com